veeral-patel/how-to-secure-anything/README.md

 Take a burglar confronting a home security system which calls the police if someone crosses the lawn at night

 - Can the burglar turn off the control?
 Probably not
 - Can the burglar get you to turn off the control?
-Yes, he could set off the alarm everyday until you turn it off
+Yes, they could set off the alarm everyday until you turn it off
 - Can the burglar get around your control?
-Yes, he could land on the roof
+Yes, they could land on the roof
 - Does the control depend on something that the burglar can disable?
 Yes, the burglar can cut the electric wire or the fiber cable used to call the police
 - Are there any cases where the control doesn't work?
-The burglar can buy the control and learn the alarm doesn't go off if he tip toes.
+The burglar can buy the control and learn the alarm doesn't go off if they tip toes.

 ### Assumptions analysis